-- If several users within the organization require an Administrator type access, consider assigning them a Full User role or create a custom role which has access to every record type in the system.
+- If several users within the organization require an Administrator type access, consider assigning them a Full User role or create a custom role that has access to every record type in the system.

 2) Preventive Controls

 Preventive controls are designed to avoid errors or irregular activities within the system.
-Native NetSuite ERP system has a number of preferences that can serve as preventive controls, but also allow for varying degree of customization that will keep your auditor satisfied.
+Native NetSuite ERP system has a number of preferences that can serve as preventive controls, but also allow for varying degrees of customization that will keep your auditor satisfied.
 Here are some examples: